 - It must be a common stock, an interest in a real estate investment trust or a tracking stock. - It must trade on one of the three major exchanges-the NYSE, NYSE MKT, or NASDAQ exchange. - 3.
-The issuing company's country of domicile should be the U.S. or the issuing company's primary stock market activities are carried out in the U.S. as defined by Morningstar[®]. - 4.
-The following security types do not qualify: - · American depositary receipts and American depositary shares - · Fixed-dividend shares - · Convertible notes, warrants, and rights - · Limited partnerships and limited liability companies - · Business development companies - · Pooled investment vehicles - · Royalty and statutory trusts
+The issuing company's country of domicile should be the U.S. or the issuing company's primary stock market activities are carried out in the U.S. as defined by Morningstar®. - 4.
+The following security types do not qualify: - American depositary receipts (unless no equity listing is available for the company) and American depositary shares - · Fixed-dividend shares - · Convertible notes, warrants, and rights - · Limited partnerships and limited liability companies - Business development companies

+- · Pooled investment vehicles - Royalty and statutory trusts

-Morningstar® US Market IndexSM Eligibility.
+Morningstar[®] US Market IndexSM Eligibility.
 To be eligible for the US Market Index, which serves as the starting point for the Index selection, all constituents must meet the following criteria: